 There are the following exceptions to university or college sponsorship for Tier 4:

-- Two year Foundation Programme for doctors - sponsorship granted by Health Education South London (effective from July 2015 when responsibility for medical school graduate sponsorship changed from the UK Foundation Programme Office)
+- Two year Foundation Programme for doctors - sponsorship granted by Health Education England (effective from November 2016 when responsibility for medical school graduate sponsorship changed from Health Education South London)

-- One year Foundation Programme for dentists – sponsorship granted by Health Education South London.
+- One year Foundation Programme for dentists – sponsorship granted by Health Education England (effective from November 2016 when responsibility for dental school graduate sponsorship changed from Health Education South London).

 In order for a student to be issued with a Tier 4 visa to undertake a recognised Foundation Programme in either medicine or dentistry, they must have graduated from an accredited UK university with a UK degree in either medicine or dentistry.
 They will be issued with an extension to their Tier 4 visa by the new sponsor, as outlined above, to cover the duration of the Foundation Programme training up to a maximum of three years.